-Approximately 19.0% of total above-ground gold stock is held by the official sector, a proportion that had declined over recent years before the global financial crisis.
+Approximately 17.2% of total above-ground gold stock is held by the official sector, a proportion that had declined over recent years before the global financial crisis.
 During 1989-2007, official sector sales outstripped annual purchases, meaning the official sector became a net seller of gold to the private sector.

 From 1989 to 2007, the official sector supplied an approximate total of 238.8 million Ounces in gold to the private sector.
-In 1999, the European Central Bank and 14 other central banks signed the first Central Bank Gold Agreement (a "CBGA").
+In 1999, the European Central Bank and 14 other central banks signed the first Central Bank Gold Agreement (CBGA).
 The signatory institutions agreed not to enter the gold market as sellers except for already decided sales.
 In the second CBGA, Bank of Greece replaced the Bank of England.
 In August 2009, 19 central banks announced the third CBGA.
 Under this agreement, the annual ceiling for gold sales was reduced to 12.9 million Ounces.

 Since the onset of the financial crisis, the official sector reversed its role as a net seller over the previous nineteen years.
 From 2008 to 2013, the official sector was a net purchaser of 60.0 million Ounces of gold.
 Central banks of major developing economies, including the People's Bank of China, the Reserve Bank of India and the Russian central bank, have substantially increased gold reserves.
 In September 2009, the IMF Executive Board approved the sale of 13.0 million Ounces, approximately one-eighth of the Fund's total holdings of gold, to help boost its lending resources.
 The IMF completed the gold sales program in December 2010.
-In 2016, the largest purchasers of gold in the official sector once again belonged to the Central Bank of Russia and China.
-The net buying from the Central Bank of Russia was 6.5 million Ounces.
-China announced an official acquisition of 2.6 million Ounces in 2016.
+In 2022, Kazakhstan decreased their gold reserves by 1.5 million Ounces, in 2022.